 For both options, students must complete a research paper that meets the approval of the CALIS Committee and give an oral presentation of their research to students and faculty.
 Students are expected to remain enrolled each semester until the requirements are completed.
 If it is necessary to withdraw temporarily, students must reapply for admission within application deadlines before returning.
 Credits more than five years old cannot be applied to the certificate requirements; thus, the program must be completed in five years.
 For more specific information on prerequisite and elective courses, contact the LIS program chair.

 Linguistics

+College of Languages, Linguistics and Literature

+Moore 569

-1890 East-West Road Honolulu, HI 96822 Tel: (808) 956-8602 Fax: (808) 956-9166
+1890 East-West Road

+Honolulu, HI 96822

+Tel: (808) 956-8602

 E-mail: linguist@hawaii.edu Web: www2.hawaii.edu/ling